ansysresearch/Getting-Started/InstallingDocker.md

 ## Quick Tutorial
 A more comprehensive tutorial can be found [here](https://docs.docker.com/get-started/part2/).
-We will noq show you how to **build** and **run** individual containers with an example project given in the Docker tutorial.
+We will now show you how to **build** and **run** individual containers with an example project given in the Docker tutorial.
 If you have experience creating containers in Docker feel free to skip this. feel free to skip this.
 First clone the project from Github: